lbryio/lbry.com/content/faq/view-rewards.md

 order: 2
 ---

 We want creators to create quality content that other LBRY users will enjoy and to be able to earn at a comparable or greater amount to alternatives.

 If you publish quality original content, you may be eligible to receive additional rewards for views from validated lbry.tv accounts on behalf of us.

 ## How creator view rewards work

 LBRY tracks views from lbry.tv users and other clients.
 When a user views your content that is reward-verified, we will automatically send an LBC tip for each of their daily first ten views.

 Creators will see these on their wallet page as Tips (filter on Received + Tips) and they will be summed up monthly on the Rewards page under `Content View Tips: Month Year`.
 You may [unlock the tips](https://lbry.com/faq/tipping) to have the show in your balance, but while locked, they help your content be discovered.

 ![](https://thumbs.spee.ch/view/@thumbnails:4c/9decca5b3974f17a.jpeg)

-These tips are separate from tips your followers may issue independetly.
+These tips are separate from tips your followers may issue independently.

 ## Requirements and disqualifications